OneSearch EMEA Privacy Notice

 About this Privacy Notice

-This Privacy Notice describes Verizon Media EMEA Limited's data processing practices regarding the collection and use of your personal data when using our OneSearch Services.
+This Privacy Notice describes Yahoo EMEA Limited's data processing practices regarding the collection and use of your personal data when using our OneSearch Services.
 The notice also sets out your privacy rights and how to exercise those rights.
 It applies to our consumer customers that use OneSearch, but doesn’t apply to the information we hold about companies or organisations.
 This Privacy Notice applies to individuals using the OneSearch Service who are located in Europe, the Middle East and Africa.

 Please read this Privacy Notice carefully as it applies to the OneSearch Services we provide to you from the EMEA region.